Eastern Pequot Tribal Nation: Quest for federal recognition

 In 1998, the Bureau of Indian Affairs was reviewing both petitions together.
 Ronald Wolf Jackson, the treasurer of the Eastern Pequot, characterized the groups' differences as a "leadership dispute" and said that a "fair review" of their petitions would demonstrate that there was one tribe.
 Some supporters of the Paucatuck contended that the Eastern Pequot wanted a casino gaming deal, although both groups denied interest in a casino.

 In March 2000, the BIA recommended recognition of the tribes in its preliminary finding.
 During its final review, the BIA encouraged the two groups to reunite, noting that the historical evidence showed that they were members of one tribe with common ancestors and history on the shared reservation.
 In June 2002, the Secretary of the Interior granted recognition to the Eastern Pequot Tribal Nation.
-The Attorney General of Connecticut Richard Blumenthal filed an appeal with the Interior Board of Indian Appeals the following October, worried that the tribe would develop a third casino in the state, and Connecticut officials contended that the BIA had erred in granting recognition to the united tribe.
+Richard Blumenthal, the Attorney General of Connecticut, filed an appeal with the Interior Board of Indian Appeals the following October, worried that the tribe would develop a third casino in the state, and Connecticut officials contended that the BIA had erred in granting recognition to the united tribe.

 The BIA revoked their recognition in 2005, after additional internal review.
 They had already revoked recognition of the Schaghticoke Tribal Nation in Connecticut, which it had recognized in 2004.
 In January 2012, the Eastern Pequots filed a lawsuit in the US District Court in Washington, D.C. seeking to reinstate the BIA's recognition.
 State and local leaders had opposed recognition because they believed that the tribe would develop a large casino, and they were concerned about the adverse effects of such operations on local communities.
 The Eastern Pequot's reservation is near the Foxwoods Resort operated by the Mashantucket Pequot tribe.
 However, the BIA issued new rules in 2015 saying that tribes cannot re-petition if they have already been denied federal recognition.
 The tribe has not pursued seeking recognition through the United States Congress due to anti-gaming sentiments in the Northeast, which would make passage unlikely at this time.